johndoe31415/pyradium/README.md

 but it appears that this is deliberately not implemented.

 ## Third-Party Components
-There are three external components that pybeamer uses:
+There are three external components that pyradium uses:

   * The default template "Antonio" is adapted from [Jimena Catalina at SlideCarnival](https://www.slidescarnival.com/antonio-free-presentation-template/84).